Tips for Trading GBTC (the Bitcoin Investment Trust) in 2019 and Beyond

 UPDATE: GBTC trust’s stock split 91 -1 in January 2018, now each share is now worth about 1/1000th of a Bitcoin.

-TIP: Grayscale plans to launch a trust based on Ethereum classic as well.
-It isn’t public yet but will work the same way as GBTC.
+TIP: Grayscale launched a trust based on Ethereum classic (ETCG) as well.
+It basically works the same way GBTC does and has the same pros and cons.

 Is GBTC a Good Buy?

 GBTC is, very generally speaking, a great buy for a casual investor who doesn’t want to trade cryptocurrency on an exchange (but wants to trade Bitcoin).
-With that said, it trades at a pretty intense premium (due to high demand and limited supply).
+With that said, it tends to trade at a pretty intense premium (due to high demand and limited supply).

 Consider these reasons to be cautious of GBTC: